 A project of GlobeMed

-GlobeMed at UC partners with Social Action for Women to increase health education in rural communities of Burmese migrants.
+GlobeMed at UC partners with Social Action for Women in Mae Sot, Thailand to provide Burmese migrants with health education.

 Who We Are // GlobeMed at University of Cincinnati